Laurel House, Inc. announces the opening of the 4th annual Social Work Racial Equity Scholarship Award.

 About Laurel House, Inc. and www.rtor.org

 Laurel House, Inc. helps individuals and families achieve and sustain mental health to lead fulfilling lives in the community.
-Our core purpose is social inclusion, early intervention and recovery.
-The mission of www.rtor.org, a free service of Laurel House and a gateway website to mental health resources, is to close the gap between detection of the first signs of emerging mental health problems and engagement in effective care and treatment.
+Our core purpose is social inclusion, early intervention, and recovery. www.rtor.org, a free service of Laurel House, connects families and individuals to mental health providers and resources.

 What else is Laurel House doing to help employees succeed as mental health care professionals?

-We provide employees tuition reimbursement of up to $5,000 per year for relevant graduate studies.
-We also help repay graduate school student loans of up to $2500 per year for current employees, with a $10,000 lifetime maximum.
+We provide Laurel House employees with tuition reimbursement of up to $5,000 annually for relevant graduate studies (total of $15,000).
+We also help repay graduate school student loans of up to $2,500 per year for current employees, with a $10,000 lifetime maximum.

-We offer professional development to our own staff to facilitate growth, such as mentoring the individual in areas in which he/she has not had the advantage of training or specific education.
-This helps an individual improve his or her confidence, find a voice among peers and managers, and identify areas of additional training or experience if needed.
+We offer professional development to our staff to facilitate growth, such as mentoring individuals in areas where they have not had the advantage of training or specific education.
+This helps individuals improve their confidence, find a voice among peers and managers, and identify areas of additional training or experience if needed.

 Please share this announcement with any eligible applicant you know.
-The announcement will be distributed to CT and NY Master of Social Work programs.
+The announcement will be distributed to Master of Social Work programs in CT and NY.